haberdashPI/vscode-modal-keys/docs/doc_index.md

 ### Repeat Last Used Selection

-`modalkeys.repeatLastUsedSelection` repeats the last command (sequence) that cased the selection to change *just before* the last change occurred.
-This is useful for implementing a kakaune-like workflow, where selections are applied and then followed by actions: this is in contrast to the vim-like approach of specifying actions followed by objects (which are kind of like selections, but are not visually displayed).
-E.g. `wd` in a kakaune-like workflow might select a word (`w`) and then delete it (`d`), whereas, in vim, you would type `dw` to delete a word.
-By repeating the last used selection, you could repeat `w` and repeating the last change, you could repeat `d`.
+`modalkeys.repeatLastUsedSelection` repeats the last command (sequence) that caused the selection to change *just before* the last change occurred.
+This is useful for implementing a kakaune-like workflow, where selections are applied and then followed by actions.
+This is in contrast to the vim-like approach of specifying actions followed by objects (which are kind of like selections, but are not visually displayed).
+E.g. <key>w</key><key>d</key> in a kakaune-like workflow might select a word (<key>w</key>) and then delete it (<key>d</key>), whereas, in vim, you would type <key>d</key><key>d</key> to delete a word.
+By repeating the last used selection, you could repeat <key>w</key> and repeating the last change, you could repeat <key>d</key>.
 Or you could have both repeat commands occur with a single stroke, like below.

 ```js
 { ".": [ "modalkeys.repeatLastUsedSelection", "modalkeys.repeatLastChange" ] }